-Miriam Harmatz is the founder and Executive Director of the Florida Health Justice Project (FHJP), a nonprofit advocacy organization engaged in expanding health care access and promoting health equity for vulnerable Floridians.
+Miriam Harmatz is the Founder and Director of Advocacy at the Florida Health Justice Project (FHJP), a nonprofit advocacy organization engaged in expanding health care access and promoting health equity for vulnerable Floridians.

 Ms. Harmatz holds a life-long belief in health care as a human right, and she has devoted her legal career to NHeLP’s motto: “securing health rights for those in need.”
 In 1974, she wrote her senior college thesis on why Congress failed to pass any of the promising national health insurance proposals debated in the 93rd Congress.
 Prior to leading FHJP, Ms. Harmatz was a Florida legal services poverty health lawyer and adjunct health law professor in the medical legal partnership at Florida International University College of Law.